Pheochromocytoma: An Adrenal Gland Tumor

 Your healthcare provider will take your health history and give you a physical exam.
 You may also need tests such as:

 CT scan.
-This test uses X-rays and computer technology to take detailed images of your body.
+This test uses X-rays and computer technology to take detailed 3-D images of your body.

 MRI.
-This test uses large magnets, radio waves, and a computer to make images of organs and structures within your body.
+This test uses large magnets, radio waves, and a computer to also make 3-D images of organs and structures within your body.

 Radioisotope scan.
 This test puts radioactive substances into your body to get an image of the tumor.
 The radioactive substance is absorbed into tissues that make too much of the hormone epinephrine.
-During the scan, any area that absorbs the radioactive substance lights up.
+During the scan, any area that absorbs the radioactive substance can be seen.

 How is a pheochromocytoma treated?